|

 A. Ie Faitaga

-Materials
+Materials and Design

 Significance

 The ie faitaga holds deep cultural significance, representing a blend of traditional values and modern practicality.
 Wearing an ie faitaga is a sign of respect and adherence to cultural norms, especially during significant social and religious gatherings.
-It reflects the wearer’s connection to their heritage and commitment to maintaining the dignity of their community’s traditions.
+It reflects Samoan’s connection to their heritage and commitment to maintaining the dignity of their community’s traditions.

 B. The lavalava (sarong)